-While the thermal resolution could be higher the light weight, feature set, and great price make this a perfect choice if your looking for the most inexpensive option from a well known company.
+While the thermal resolution could be higher, the lightweight, feature set, and great price make this a perfect choice if you're looking for the most inexpensive option from a well-known company.

 3. Pulsar Core RXQ30V

-The Pulsar Core RXQ30V is a great multipurpose thermal scope and monocular from one of the most well-known brands in the business today.
-The RXQ30V has a 384x288 17-micron thermal sensor with a 50Hz refresh rate and 640x480 AMOLED screen.
-This is one of the few thermal scopes that can also be used a thermal monocular if you do not want to mount it to your rifle.
-The RXQ30V thermal riflescope is also IPX7 rated meaning it is waterproof so it can withstand any hunting trip you take it on.
+The Pulsar Core RXQ30V is an excellent multipurpose thermal scope and monocular from one of the most well-known brands in the business today.
+The RXQ30V has a 384x288 17-micron thermal sensor with a 50Hz refresh rate and a 640x480 AMOLED screen.
+This is one of the few thermal scopes that can also be used as a thermal monocular if you do not want to mount it to your rifle.
+The RXQ30V thermal riflescope is also IPX7 rated, meaning it is waterproof and can withstand any hunting trip you take.

-The Pulsar Core has 1.6x magnification as well as 2x, 3x, and 4x digital zoom and the field of view is 12x21.
-Detection range is also impressive at 985 yards.
-The Pulsar Core also has many features including one shot zero, picture in picture digital zoom, 10 reticles to chose from, and multiple identification viewing modes for different environments.
+The Pulsar Core has 1.6x magnification and 2x, 3x, and 4x digital zoom, and the field of view is 12x21.
+The detection range is also impressive at 985 yards.
+The Pulsar Core also has many features, including one shot zero, picture-in-picture digital zoom, ten reticles to choose from, and multiple identifications viewing modes for different environments.

 - 384x288 sensor = 110,592 pixels

 - Detection range of 985 yards

 Suppose you are looking for thermal imaging scope but also want to have a thermal monocular for times when you’re not hunting at night but do not want to spend the money to buy two separate thermal imagers.
 In that case, the Pulsar Core RXQ30V is an excellent choice at a great price.
 You get a lot for your money with its complete feature set, good detection range, and trusted pedigree.

 4. ATN Thor HD 640 1.5-15x